COMMERCIAL FLIGHTS AND PASSENGERS

 When setting up your aircraft for passengers you will need to ensure that it fulfills the requirements for such an activity.
 In this case, both planes and rotorcraft can carry passengers and have the following shared constraints:

-• The plane will need to have the navigation_graph_pilot.cfg (as explained here).
+• The aircraft will need to have the navigation_graph_pilot.cfg (as explained here).

 • The operating_status must be either "in_service" or "experimental".